ppb/pursuedpybear/docs/getting-started.rst

    mkdir path/to/my_game
    cd path/to/my_game

-my_game can be any path you'd like, and the name can be anything you'd like.
+``path/to/my_game`` can be any path you'd like, and the name can be anything you'd like.
 We cd into it so we have a place to work.

 The next step we're going to do is set up a virtual environment.
 Python 3.6